+-L serial

-- -L serial When writing a signed zone to "raw" or "map" format, this option sets the "source serial" value in the header to the specified serial number.
-(This is expected to be used primarily for testing purposes.) - -n ncpus This option specifies the number of threads to use.
-By default, one thread is started for each detected CPU. - -N soa-serial-format This option sets the SOA serial number format of the signed zone.
-Possible formats are keep (the default), increment, unixtime, and date. - keep This format indicates that the SOA serial number should not be modified.
+When writing a signed zone to "raw" or "map" format, this option sets the "source serial" value in the header to the specified serial number.
+(This is expected to be used primarily for testing purposes.)

+-n ncpus

+This option specifies the number of threads to use.
+By default, one thread is started for each detected CPU.

+-N soa-serial-format

+This option sets the SOA serial number format of the signed zone.
+Possible formats are keep (the default), increment, unixtime, and date.